wp-plugins/woocommerce-wholesale-prices/readme.txt

 == Changelog ==

+//European style prices with comma instead of decimal points cannot be saved in our fields

+= 1.0.5 =
+* Bug Fix: Allow saving of European style prices ( comma used as decimal separator )

 = 1.0.4 =
 * Bug Fix: Add additional meta flags to be used within the loop to determine if products have wholesale prices defined